Code-Institute-Submissions/my-online-portfolio/README.md

 #### Content

-* The layout wasn't copied but is similar to the one in this youtube clip however the text is diffrent. https://www.youtube.com/watch?v=ngcRor6TQRw&t=2781s
+* The layout inspired me and is similar to the one in this youtube clip however the text is diffrent. https://www.youtube.com/watch?v=ngcRor6TQRw&t=2781s

-* I copied the NAVBAR from BootStrap, however i changed the position. https://getbootstrap.com/docs/4.0/components/navbar/
+* I got inpsired by the NAVBAR from BootStrap, however i changed the position. https://getbootstrap.com/docs/4.0/components/navbar/

-* I copied the footer from BootStrap https://mdbootstrap.com/docs/jquery/navigation/footer/
+* I got inspired by the footer from BootStrap https://mdbootstrap.com/docs/jquery/navigation/footer/

 ## Acknowledgements